vigneshwinner/coe332-hw/homework04/README.md

 Python Scripts:
 * iss_tracker.py
   + The main script that:
-    - fetches ISS trajectory data
+    - Fetches ISS trajectory data
-    - parses it
+    - Parses it
-    - finds and prints the closest epoch to the current time
+    - Finds and prints the closest epoch to the current time
-    - calculates and prints both instantaneous and average speeds
+    - Calculates and prints both instantaneous and average speeds
 * test_iss_tracker.py
   - Contains unit tests for iss_tracker.py